Activities and Events

 Kenji Ikeda (Secretary General, CLAIR) spoke on the health of Japan’s place partnerships with the rest of the world, focusing on the changing nature of the relationship from the post-war common sister city twinning to the more value-added economic and cultural links being generated and the role of local government in this.
 Such links had taken on unusual forms, for instance the partnership between Nerima ward in Tokyo and Annecy in France around their common recent histories in the production and hosting of animation.
 However, in a climate of reduced public spending, local government had to ensure that such links were defendable and transparent in the value they brought to local communities and here he cited the role of international links in the intercultural work of city governments around community cohesion.
 As such CLAIR was well disposed to further this work on behalf of local government in Japan and their global partners.

 Aberdeen’s historic link with Nagasaki, as expressed through the life of Thomas Blake Glover (founder of the early Mitsubishi and Kirin companies), was also celebrated at the event with a presentation by Dr Peter Smart (Aberdeen Business School), while Medway Council’s Ashley Davis discussed the council’s links to Yokosuka and Ito; 2012 will be the 30th anniversary of Medway’s links with Japan.
-A key part of the relationship is an annual student exchange which sends four students to Japan and also recieves a group from both ito and Yokosuka each ear.
+A key part of the relationship is an annual student exchange which sends four students to Japan and also receives a group from both Ito and Yokosuka each year.

 Aberdeen and Nagasaki signed a Citizen’s Friendship Agreement in July 2010 and are very much looking forward to where this new partnership will take them.